Have Questions About this Program?

 WAC Rules Approved |

-Following a public hearing on the published WAC rules, the board will review and adopt the WAC rules during the January board meeting.
-Additionally, a first call for projects is anticipated to be authorized by the board. | January 2026 | |
+Following a public hearing on the published WAC rules, the board reviewed and adopted the WAC rules during the January board meeting.
+Additionally, a first call for projects was authorized by the board. | January 2026 | |

 |